Analytical Approximation of the ELBO Gradient in the Context of the Clutter Problem: Analytical Approximation of the ELBO Gradient

 \section{Analytical Approximation of the ELBO Gradient}

 We develop the proposed method in the context of the clutter problem for one dimensional observation data.
 In this case ELBO takes the form as specified in equation (\ref{eq:elboclutterproblem}), where $x_i$ are one dimensional and the Gaussian distribution in the likelihood factors is therefore univariate with variance $v_g$.
 We use the reparameterization trick to move the gradient operator inside the expectation, with the goal of eliminating the logarithms that are otherwise difficult to directly approximate analytically.
 The method then relies on the assumption that, because the likelihood factorizes over the observed data, the variational distribution is generally more compactly supported than the Gaussian distribution $\mathcal{N}(\mu;x_i,v_g)$ in the likelihood factors.
-This allows efficient local approximation of the individual likelihood factors with exponentiated quadratics by employing Taylor series expansion.
-As a result, the integral defining the expectation becomes tractable and can be solved analytically.
+We use the more casual meaning of the term "support" to refer to the region where the function is meaningfully different from zero and in the case of Gaussian functions a more compact support is equivalent to smaller variance.
+The smaller support region of the variational distribution allows efficient local approximation of the individual likelihood factors with exponentiated quadratics by employing Taylor series expansion because the error of the local approximation remains relatively low within the small support region.
+As a result of the approximation with exponentiated quadratics the integral defining the gradient expectation becomes tractable and can be solved analytically.
 It is important to note that while the approximation of each likelihood factor is local, the resulting approximation of the gradient is not because the local point for each likelihood factor is different.
 We use the proposed gradient approximation to maximize ELBO by integrating it in the expectation step of an EM algorithm (\cite{Dempster1977}), which is described in section \ref{sec:maxelbo}.
 The rest of this section is organized into three subsections that develop the main steps of the proposed solution (applying the reparameterization trick, locally approximating the likelihood factors and analytically solving the expectation integrals), a subsection where we briefly discuss possible extension to multidimensional data and a subsection where we examine the applicability to non-Gaussian distributions.
 We start by restricting the variational distribution $q(\mu)$ to the family of normal distributions $\mathcal{N}(\mu_q,v_q)$ and assume a conjugate prior $p(\mu) = \mathcal{N}(\mu_p,v_p)$.